navcoin/navcoin-org/content/get-involved/index.it.md

 reversed="true"
 newTab="true"
 >}}
-For all non-critical problems with NavCoin Core please search for similar issues and if you don’t find any, submit a new issue providing the information&nbsp;below.
+For all non-critical problems with Navcoin Core please search for similar issues and if you don’t find any, submit a new issue providing the information&nbsp;below.
 <br>
 <ul class="article-ul" style="color: rgba(0, 0, 0, 0.55);">
   <li>A clear description of the problem and steps to reproduce the&nbsp;problem.</li>
-  <li>What version of NavCoin Core you use or what commit you built using.</li><li>Any relevant entries from your debug.log file.
+  <li>What version of Navcoin Core you use or what commit you built using.</li><li>Any relevant entries from your debug.log file.
 Please ensure to strip out any sensitive information before publishing your debug.log&nbsp;entries.</li>
 </ul>
 <p class="paragraph-text">The best strategy to get your issue fixed quickly is to make it as easy as possible for the development team to track down the problem and write a fix.
 Providing more information and organizing it well helps&nbsp;significantly.</p>
 {{< /zig_section>}}